AbdeLhere/abl-pausemenu/README.md

 ### How do I contribute to the script or report bugs?

-- **Contributing**: Fork the repository, make your changes, and submit a pull request with a clear description of the modifications.
+- **Contributing**: We appreciate contributions!
+If you have suggestions or improvements, please reach out to us directly through our official ([Discord Server](https://discord.gg/jgM5jW3rrN)).
-- **Reporting Bugs**: Open an issue on the GitHub repository with detailed information about the bug, including steps to reproduce, error messages, and any relevant configuration.
+- **Reporting Bugs**: Since this is a paid script, please report any issues by opening a ticket in our ([Discord Server](https://discord.gg/jgM5jW3rrN)).
+Provide detailed information about the bug, including steps to reproduce, error messages, and any relevant configuration.
+- **Resale and Redistribution**: Please note that this script is paid, and you do not have permission to resell, repost, or leak it for free.
+Unauthorized distribution is strictly prohibited.

-## Usage
+### Usage

 ### Opening and Closing the Menu

 - **Command**: Use the command specified in `Config.Options.UIMenu.Command.CommandName` (default: `/PauseMenu`) to open the menu.
-- **Control Key**: By default, the menu can be toggled with the Escape `ESC` key.
+- **Control Key**: By default, the menu can be toggled with the `ECS` key.
 Ensure that the key binding does not conflict with other controls.

 ### Notifications and Sounds